 Other International Study Opportunities

 Other study abroad programs approved by Bethel are available during interim or semester terms.
-These programs can be arranged for students through the Office of Off-Campus Programs/International Studies.
+These programs can be arranged for students through the Office of International Studies and Off-Campus Programs.

 Approved Semester Provider Programs

-The Office of Off-Campus Programs/International Studies maintains a list of approved organizations assisting students in their study abroad endeavors.
+The Office of International Studies and Off-Campus Programs maintains a list of approved organizations assisting students in their study abroad endeavors.
 Typically open to sophomores and juniors, these programs provide options in numerous locations and disciplines.
 Students can stay enrolled at Bethel and utilize most forms of financial aid while participating in an approved provider program.

 Bethel Interim Programs

 Bethel faculty members often teach interim courses in international settings.
 These classes are offered in a variety of subject areas.
 Courses vary from year to year.
-All students must have a minimum 2.2 grade point average and complete the Office of Off-Campus Programs/International Studies approval process.
+All students must have a minimum 2.2 grade point average and complete the Office of International and Off-Campus Programs approval process.
 Open to any undergraduate students, assuming prerequisites are met.

 Outside Interim Programs

 Several study abroad programs offer January Term courses in a variety of locations and subject matter.
-Information is available in the Office of Off-Campus Programs/International Studies.
-All students must meet Bethel's minimum standards (minimum 2.2 grade point average and clear disciplinary record) and complete the Office of Off-Campus Programs/International Studies approval process as well as the application process of their chosen program including petitioning the coursework for transfer credit.
+Information is available in the Office of International and Off-Campus Programs.
+All students must meet Bethel's minimum standards (minimum 2.2 grade point average and clear disciplinary record) and complete the Office of International and Off-Campus Programs approval process as well as the application process of their chosen program including petitioning the coursework for transfer credit.

 All students must have a minimum 2.2 grade point average (or higher, depending on the program) and complete the standard study abroad approval process.
 Seniors must meet residency requirements.
-Contact the Office of Off-Campus Programs/International Studies for a complete list of summer options.
+Contact the Office of International and Off-Campus Programs for a complete list of summer options.

 Oxford Summer Programme